bionic-gpt/bionic-gpt/website/content/docs/enterprise-edition/aws.md

 ## 2. Setup your EKS install config

-Copy the below (changing it as necessary) into a file called `cluster.yaml`
+Copy the below (changing it as necessary) into a file called `cluster.yaml`.
+You'll need to set the {ACCOUNT_ID} to your account.

 ```yaml
 apiVersion: eksctl.io/v1alpha5